haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   and access to its configuration.
   - `http://proxy:15000/stats`
   - `/certs` - the certificates on the machine
-  - `/clusters` - the clusters Envoy is configured with `/config_dump`, dump the actual Envoy config
+  - `/clusters` - the clusters Envoy is configured with
+  - `/config_dump` - dump the actual Envoy config
-  - `/listeners` - the listeners Envoy is configured with `/logging`, can view and change logging settings
+  - `/listeners` - the listeners Envoy is configured with
+  - `/logging` - can view and change logging settings
   - `/stats` - Envoy statistics
   - `/stats/prometheus` - Envoy statistics as prometheus records

+* When Istio is deployed on Kubernetes,
+  Kubernetes' *service registry* is what
+  Istio uses for *service discovery*.
+* Other registries can also be used like *HashiCorp's Consul*.
+* Istio configures the data plane to integrate with time-series systems like *Prometheus*.
+* Istio integrates with the *Jaeger* tracing engine.

 ## Istio Gateway: getting traffic into your cluster

+* Virtual IPs

 ## Traffic control: fine-grained traffic routing